opsit-io/opsit-explang-docs/docs/explang-lisp.md

 Accessing data in collections and sequences
 -------------------------------------------

-Explang attempts to provide data access operators that can be used on all kinds of sequences and collections like lists, arrays, sets, hash maps and so on.
+Explang attempts to provide generic data access operators that can be used on all kinds of sequences and collections like lists, arrays, sets, hash maps and so on.